whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    7. Select an environment
    8. Click ``Create New Tale``
    9. Confirm that the notification bar appears & properly updates
-   10. Confirm that you are redirected to the run page
+   10. Confirm that you are redirected to the Metadata tab
    11. Confirm that the Tale name matches the Tale Name in the Create Tale Modal
    12. Confirm that the data exists in the Tale under External Data